Adige-Calculations/GNU-Linux-handbook/src/libraries/libraries.md

 nm -D path/to/filename.so
 ```

-To understand the dynamic library that an executable requires you can run:
+To understand the dynamic libraries that an executable requires you can run:

 ```sh
 ldd </path/to/executable>